engity-com/bifroest/docs/reference/auditlog/events.md

 If recording a completion event fails after an action has already happened, the action cannot be rolled back.
 The handler reports the audit failure and closes the causing connection.
 A housekeeping start-record failure prevents that housekeeping action.
 Failure to write an orphaned-session skip event is reported after attempting every enabled audit log; the session remains untouched and housekeeping continues with later sessions.
 Housekeeping failures do not close unrelated SSH connections or stop the service.

 Remote-target delivery remains asynchronous.
-A remote outage does not change the result of local recording or an SSH action because the authoritative event remains in the local journal for later delivery.
+A remote outage does not change the result of local recording or an SSH action because the sealed artifact remains in the local spool for later delivery.
+Delivery-transition audit failures block further work for that Recording and target but do not close unrelated SSH connections or stop independent targets.